ConfSched/ConfSched/docs/install.md

 <code>sudo apt-get install nodejs-legacy</code>

+Next, install sass.

+<code>gem install sass</code>

+Finally, install grunt.

+<code>npm install -g grunt-cli</code>

-Once you have all the dependencies isntalled, you can start the installation process.
+Once you have all the dependencies installed, you can start the installation process.

+Create the database for the ConfSched app.
+We named the database <code>confsched</code> but you may name it whatever you like.

+<code>create database confsched;</code>

-Run the following:
+After the database has been created, run the following:

 <code>git clone https://github.com/ConfSched/ConfSched.git</code>

 Switch to the newly cloned project.

 <code>cd ConfSched</code>

-Create the database for the ConfSched app.
-We named the database <code>confsched</code> but you may name it whatever you like.

-<code>create database confsched;</code>

 You'll need to create the <code>.env.php</code> file.
 This file will contain sensitive information such as passwords.
 It is configured in the <code>.gitignore</code> file to not be tracked by Git.
 Your <code>.env.php</code> file should be in the root folder of your project.